Vladilen Minin: Siberian Branch of the Russian Academy of Sciences

+He discovered the effect of the cumulative jet formation when a gas bubble collapses under the action of a shock wave and proposed a method for dissolving gases in a liquid based on this effect.

-In 2005 professor Christopher Earls Brennen published his monograph «Cavitation and Bubble Dynamics» where special focus was given to the research of shock waves interaction with gas bubbles in water and experimental discovery of cumulative jet formation effect in case of bubble collapse conducted by V.F.
-Minin.
+In 2005 professor Christopher Earls Brennen published his monograph «Cavitation and Bubble Dynamics» where special focus was given to the research of shock waves interaction with gas bubbles in water and experimental discovery of cumulative jet formation effect in case of bubble collapse conducted by Minin.

-V.F.Minin initiated a new direction for the research, i.e. experimental study of solitary wave propagation features in the shallows as applied to tsunami.
+Minin initiated a new direction for the research, i.e. experimental study of solitary wave propagation features in the shallows as applied to tsunami.

 In 1959 (by the order of Lavrentyev) Minin was appointed the chief engineer to be responsible for the construction and provision of scientific instruments made in his laboratory not only for the Institute of Hydrodynamics, but also for other institutes to-be-built for the Siberian Branch of Russian Academy of Sciences.

 In 1961 Minin passed his defense for a degree of a candidate of technical sciences.
 In his theses he offered to apply explosion for low-soluble gas dilution in water.

-In 1963 Minin was conferred a degree of a senior research assistant in chemical physics of the USSR Academy of Sciences.
+In 1963 Minin was conferred a degree of a senior research assistant in chemical physics of the Academy of Sciences of the Soviet Union.

 In 1963-1964 he started working on branch-oriented optoelectronic systems.

 At the same period he delivered lectures to his first students at the preliminary courses of Novosibirsk State University.
-Later he was invited by Vice-rector R.I.
-Soloukhin to take part in establishing demonstration hall for the Department of General Physics and practical physics.
+Later he was invited by Vice-rector Rem Soloukhin to take part in establishing demonstration hall for the Department of General Physics and practical physics.
 Over 100 demonstration scenarios for a course in physics were made by Minin.
 In 1959-1969 he worked as an associate professor at the Department of General Physics.